CNBC Awards

 • Ensuring inclusive coverage for all workers

 A critical gap in the PWM is its limited reach, as it does not encompass gig workers or those employed by unregistered businesses.
 This creates inequities and leaves certain groups without the benefits of structured wage progression.
-To address this, businesses can advocate for more inclusive frameworks while exploring ways to offer equitable opportunities for these workers.
+To address this, companies can advocate for more inclusive frameworks while exploring ways to offer equitable opportunities for these workers.

 • Preventing exploitation of skill development pathways